Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Hypnotist
-ttt_hypnotist_credits_starting              1       // The number of credits a hypnotist should start with
+ttt_hypnotist_credits_starting              1       // The number of credits a hypnotist should start with ttt_single_paramedic_hypnotist              0       // Whether only a single paramedic or hynotist should spawn in a round

 // Assassin
 ttt_assassin_show_target_icon               0       // Whether assassins have an icon over their target's heads showing who to kill.
 Server or round must be restarted for changes to take effect